xvalac12/packet_monitoring_app/readme.md

 ## About me

-Martin Valach xvalac12
+- Martin Valach `xvalac12`
-14.11.2024
+- 14.11.2024

 ## Submitted files

-/src/isa-top.cpp
+- /src/isa-top.cpp
-/src/Makefile
+- /src/Makefile
-readme.md
+- readme.md
-documentaion.pdf
+- documentaion.pdf

 ## Description of the implementation

 The application is implemented in the C/C++ programming language using standard C and C++ libraries  and libraries for handling packets.
 The compilation is done using a **Makefile**  and the `make` command .
-It has been tested to run on Ubuntu, Linux Mint 22 Cinnamon and Windows 11.
+It has been tested to run on Ubuntu 24 and Linux Mint 22 Cinnamon and Windows 11.
 Note that this application requires root privileges to capture network traffic.

 ### Requirements